 - View the references for that sheet.
 (All names of parts, Part Studios, and Assemblies used in views on the sheet are listed here.)
 Click the link icon to switch to the tab or open the document containing the part/assembly.

 To set a custom paper size select Custom from the drop down and specify a width and height.
+Maximum sheet size is 1800 in wide x 1800 in high.

 - Click OK or Cancel.